Canadian Pacific 1246: Steamtown ownership

 When Steamtown and the GMRR went their separate ways, ownership of the locomotive was transferred back to Steamtown in August 1973, and its nameplate was removed.
 It subsequently accompanied No. 1278 to pull trains over the Vermont Railway between Bennington and Burlington.
-In December 1973, No. 1246 assisted No. 1278, which masqueraded as Delaware and Hudson (D&H) 653 at the time, with an excursion to Rutland, and to pay tribute to a scrapped Rutland 4-6-2, No. 1246 was briefly renumbered to 82.
-In the late 1970s, No. 1246 was painted in CPR gray-blue and Tuscan red, a livery it never wore in revenue service.
+In December 1973, No. 1246 was temporarily relettered as Rutland No. 82, and it performed a doubleheader excursion to Rutland, Vermont with No. 1278, which masqueraded as Delaware and Hudson No. 653.
+In the late 1970s, No. 1246 was painted in CP gray-blue and Tuscan red, a livery it never wore in revenue service.
 However, after falling victim to a roundhouse collapse in 1982, the locomotive was repaired with new flues, and it was painted black again with its visor headlight and mounted bell removed.
-In the fall of 1983, No. 1246 led the "farewell to Vermont" excursions alongside Nos 1293 and G3c No. 2317.
+In the fall of 1983, No. 1246 led the "farewell to Vermont" excursions alongside No. 1293 and G3c No. 2317.
 There were two 100 mi excursions "through a landscape of covered bridges, rushing streams and scenic countryside".
 The final train held a capacity of 800–1,000 passengers.

 Upon arrival in Scranton, Pennsylvania, No. 1246 began pulling excursion trains over the ex-Delaware, Lackawanna and Western (DLW) line between Scranton and Moscow.
 In March 1986, however, it was decided that No. 1246 was inadequate for service as it was deemed too light for the heavy grades and sharp curves of Steamtown's new trackage, and the locomotive's flue time was close to expiring.
 When the National Park Service (NPS) purchased Steamtown, they reopened it as Steamtown National Historic Site, and No. 1246 was among five steam locomotives the NPS deemed inadequate for the collection.
 The locomotive was sold at Steamtown's final auction on October 29, 1988.

 Disposition

 The new owner of No, 1246 was the Railroad Museum of New England (RMNE), who moved it to their leased location in Essex, Connecticut in April 1989.
 The RMNE purchased No. 1246 with the hopes of bringing it back to steam to operate at a new site.
-RMNE cosmetically restored it in 1996 for static display in Old Saybrook.
-In 2008, the museum moved No. 1246 along with other rolling stock in their collection to Thomaston, Connecticut, a town where the Naugatuck Railroad currently operates.
-As of 2022, No. 1246 remains in outdoor storage in Thomaston.
+Although No. 1246 never operated on Valley Railroad's (VALE) trackage, RMNE cosmetically restored it in 1996 for static display in Old Saybrook.
+In 2008, the museum moved No. 1246 along with other rolling stock in their collection to Thomaston, Connecticut, a town where the Naugatuck Railroad operates.
+As of 2025, No. 1246 remains in outdoor storage in Thomaston.
 Long-term plans are for an operational restoration.